adam-stokes/ogc/docs/index.md

 GOOGLE_DATACENTER="us-central1-a"
 ```

+!!! note
     More information can be found in our [Providers](user-guide/providers.md) documentation.

 ## Define Provisioning